 When you are getting lines in your FPV video, try to fix your FPV setup’s power first by powering your FPV camera from your VTX.
 If that doesn’t work, then you can try adding a capacitor in your battery lead.

-Last Resort: Connect FPV Camera Signal to VTX Directly
+Last Resort: Connect FPV Camera to VTX Directly

 Don’t wire things you aren’t using, such as OSD or camera control.
 Unnecessary wiring might introduce noise to your video.

-For example, if you are not using Betaflight OSD, simply wire your camera’s video output straight to your VTX and bypassing the video signal pads on the FC.
+If you are not using OSD, simply wire your camera’s video output straight to your VTX and bypassing the video signal pads on the FC.

 Getting “black” lines in the video?